Average and minimum salary in Tokyo, Japan: discover wages in one of the wealthiest cities in East Asia

 Minimum wages in Japan are set by hourly rates, and each prefecture has a different value.
 As Tokyo is the wealthiest city in the country, it has also the highest minimum hourly wage in the country.

-As of 2020, the minimum hourly wage for the Tokyo prefecture is of 985 yen.
+As of 2021 the minimum hourly wage in Tokyo, Japan is of 985 yen.
 One can compare this minimum hourly wage to other prefectures in the country: Osaka has a minimum hourly wage of 936, and Kyoto’s minimum hourly pay is of 882.
 Okinawa on the other hand, has some of the countries lowest hourly wages, at 762 yen.
 You can check more info here.